lalapro/evenergy/README.md

 2. If accepted, the app will then use the users current location to fetch the closest 20 charging stations
 3. The call to fetch the charging stations is made whenever the map is moved
 4. The user can then tap on one of the charging stations to make the api call to the backend for EVEnergy
-5. If the user rejects the location prompt, the app will be hardcoded to use the coordinates of a brooklyn neighborhood, and the user cannot update the coordinates unless they enable locations permission
+5. If the user rejects the location prompt, the app will be hardcoded to start from the coordinates of a brooklyn neighborhood, but the user is still able to search for surrounding chargers by moving the map around

 ## Issues